A very common discussion in the computer audio production industry is audio interface vs DAC.

 Audio Interface vs DAC: Quick Summary

-First of all, both audio interface and DAC allow you to produce better and accurate sound quality from your system for better music production.
+First of all, both audio interfaces and DACs allow you to produce better and more accurate sound quality from your system for better music production.

 In general, DACs will produce cleaner converted audio than an audio interface around the same price.